 Fans of Morla have a choice between two distinct yet cleverly connected cover treatments: an embossed vacuum-form or a debossed vegan leather cover, both featuring the flip side of the same design.
 Titled "Mitosis," the cover pattern emulates the biological division of a single egg into two cells—an homage to Morla's two daughters, to whom the book is dedicated.

 For the deluxe edition, Morla experimented with this pattern in three dimensions using vacuum-formed polycarbonate, raising its interlocking dots to ⅖ inch in height to create a sophisticated yet otherworldly effect.

-Together, the two covers present an optical treat, as their surfaces can trick the eye and appear to invert.Back this project
+Together, the two covers present an optical treat, as their surfaces can trick the eye and appear to invert.Order the book

 As a nonprofit center for inspiration, education, and community, Letterform Archive is proud to announce the donation of more than 100 books, posters, and branding pieces designed by Jennifer Morla.
 Housed in our collection of 40,000+ graphic design and typography samples gathered across the history of written language, Morla’s work makes for a wholly modern and exhilarating addition to our library.